bokan/facedetection/doc/writing-a-face-detection-api-in-go.md

 ## Setting up the project

 Adding the [golangci-lint](https://github.com/golangci/golangci-lint) is the first thing I do on a new project.
-Here are my usual settings for it:
+Here are my usual settings:
 ```
 golangci-lint run -E golint -E gofmt -E govet -E goimports -E gocyclo -E gocognit -E ineffassign -E misspell
 ```
-I like to create a Makefile entry for it so that I can easily run it with `make lint`.
+I like to create a Makefile entry so that I can easily run it with `make lint`.
 I'd highly suggest that you set up a trigger that runs _golangci-lint_ on file save, if you're IDE/Editor supports it.

 Our service components are going to live in `pkg` folder.
 One package per component.
 Interfaces get their own package to keep the dependencies as lean as possible.
 ```